Operation Gearbox: Luftwaffe, 14 June – 3 July

-The Moll party at Bansö had reported the British flight of 26 May and on 12 June reported that the landing ground was dry enough for a landing attempt.
+The Moll party at Bansö had reported the British flight of 26 May and on 12 June signalled that the landing ground was dry enough for a landing attempt.
 A Ju 88 flew to the island and landed but damaged its propellers as it taxied, stranding the crew and increasing the German party to 18 men.
 Luftwaffe aircraft were flown to Spitsbergen each day but the crews were warned off.
-The Germans thought about using floatplanes but the east end of Isfjorden and Advent Bay were too full of drifting ice and the idea was dropped.
+The Germans thought about using float-planes but the east end of Isfjorden and Advent Bay were too full of drifting ice and the idea was dropped.
 In the midnight sun (20 April – 22 August) as mid-summer approached, the ice in the west of the fiord near the Allied positions cleared faster than that by the Germans in the east end.
-The Germans reported the Catalina attack on the Ju 88 on 27 June, which had left it a write-off and claimed to have damaged the British aircraft with return fire.
+The Germans reported the Catalina attack on the Ju 88 on 27 June which had left it a write-off and claimed to have damaged the British aircraft with return fire.
 On 30 June, the party sent a message that the airstrip was dry enough for Junkers Ju 52 aircraft to land and supply flights were resumed.
 The aircraft were watched by a Norwegian party which had gone on an abortive expedition to destroy the German headquarters at the Hans Lund Hut.
 On clear days, the German pilots flew direct over the mountains; when visibility was poor, they took the coast route past Barentsburg.